 What key characteristics tell you a prospective employee will be a great fit for your company?

 ENGEO's recently revamped Vision, Mission and Values are now used to ensure a great candidate fit beginning with our recruiting and hiring process.
-These core principles are also engrained in our culture with our new-hire orientation.
-We want candidates with characteristics that will allow them to thrive in our fast-paced, dynamic and independent yet interdependent culture.
+These core principles are engrained in our culture with our new-hire orientation - we want candidates with characteristics that will allow them to thrive in our fast-paced, dynamic and independent yet interdependent culture.
 In order to be the most admired and trusted service firm in the world (you'll notice we do not limit ourselves to just engineering) and to empower people to achieve their full potential, we need candidates who can provide cutting-edge technical expertise and elevate our profession.
 Candidates must enjoy serving others beyond expectations in a positive and selfless way.
 We seek candidates who approach life with alacrity, can manage themselves, and live with impeccable integrity; candidates who can commit to accountability and collaboration in all they do.
 We look for happy, humble, passionate, inspiring, resourceful, innovative people - the best of the best.